Unsupervised Source-Free Ranking of Biomedical Segmentation Models Under Distribution Shift: Results

-\cref{tab:semantic_seg_correlations} shows all CTE variants exhibit strong linear and monotonic correlations with performance across all eight target datasets (four mitochondrial and four nuclei).
-Comparable results between input- and feature-space perturbations confirm both approaches---previously explored in uncertainty estimation\,\cite{mi_training-free_2022, loquercio_general_2020}, model generalisation\,\cite{deng_strong_2022, k_robustness_2021, schiff_predicting_2021}, and semi-supervised learning\,\cite{ouali_semi-supervised_2020}---provide effective transferability estimates reflecting the robustness and boundary proximity of target embeddings.
+\cref{tab:semantic_seg_correlations} shows all CMR variants exhibit strong linear and monotonic correlations with performance across all target datasets.
+Comparable results between input- and feature-space perturbations confirm both approaches provide effective ranking.
 For feature-space perturbations, we examined where in the network they should be applied.
-Prior work\,\cite{mi_training-free_2022, he_reshaping_2014} suggests intermediate layers, where information is most redundant.
-To test generality, we applied spatial dropout either to all layers (Mito) or only to the bottleneck (Nuclei).
-As shown in \cref{tab:semantic_seg_correlations}, both strategies yielded strong correlations.
-Finally, since our model sets include networks trained both with and without augmentations, the consistently high CTE performance indicates that CTE is robust to training schemes and unaffected by source-domain augmentations during test-time perturbation.
+Prior work~\cite{mi_training-free_2022,he_reshaping_2014} suggests intermediate layers, where representations contain the most redundant information.
+To test generality, we applied TTD either to all layers (Mito) or only to the bottleneck (Nuclei).
+As shown in \cref{tab:semantic_seg_correlations} and the \textit{Supp.}, both strategies yield similarly strong correlations, but with different effective $p_d$ ranges.

-In contrast to the classification case\,\cite{deng_strong_2022}, ``hard'' (CTE-NHD) and ``soft'' consistency (CTE-EI) metrics perform equivalently well for semantic segmentation.

-Uncertainty estimation methods\,\cite{mi_training-free_2022} typically quantify output variance across multiple perturbation runs.
-For transferability ranking, we found that measuring consistency under a single perturbation per test image was sufficient, enabling lightweight model selection with only two inference passes per image.
-For both input and feature-space perturbations, a broad range of perturbation strengths effectively predicted transfer success via CTE (see \textit{Supp.}), so all tables show results for single perturbation strengths.
+Our model sets include networks trained both with and without data augmentations; the consistently high CMR correlations indicate that ranking is unaffected by source-domain augmentation strategies. ``Hard'' (CMR-NHD) and ``soft'' (CMR-EI) metrics perform equivalently well for semantic segmentationlikely because the large number of pixel-wise predictions per image provides a strong signal for the ranking score.
+UE methods~\cite{mi_training-free_2022} typically require multiple inference runs ($\approx10$).
+In contrast, we find that measuring consistency with a single perturbation per test image is sufficient for reliable model ranking, requiring only two inference passes per image.
+For both input and feature-space perturbations, a broad range of perturbation strengths produces stable rankings (see \textit{Supp.}); therefore all main tables report results for a single perturbation setting.